"Dreaming of Split's sunny shores? May is the sweet spot for beach weather. Soak up centuries of history on every corner."

 Why Visit Split?

-Split thrives as Croatia's second-largest city and the beating heart of Dalmatia, where a 1,700-year-old Roman emperor's palace forms the living core of a vibrant Mediterranean city still buzzing with markets, bars, and apartments within ancient walls.
-Diocletian's Palace isn't a museum—it's a neighborhood where 3,000 residents live, work, and socialize among Roman columns, medieval additions, and Venetian Gothic facades creating an architectural layer cake unique in the world.
-The palace basement (Podrumi) preserves original Roman halls, while the Peristyle square's monumental columns frame cafés where locals sip morning kava.
+Split thrives as Croatia's second-largest city (population 180,000; 350,000 metro) and the beating heart of Dalmatia, where Roman Emperor Diocletian's 1,700-year-old retirement palace forms the living, breathing core of a vibrant Mediterranean city still buzzing with markets, bars, restaurants, and 3,000+ residents' apartments within ancient limestone walls—imagine Rome's Colosseum filled with cafés and you understand Split's unique UNESCO magic.
+Diocletian's Palace isn't a museum—it's an active neighborhood where locals live among 4th-century Roman columns (the Peristyle's six Corinthian columns still stand in their original position), medieval additions built into Roman foundations, and Venetian Gothic facades creating an architectural layer cake spanning empires.
+The palace basement (Podrumi, around $9–$11 entry for the paid section) preserves original Roman halls and chambers serving as the emperor's storage and slave quarters, while the Peristyle square's monumental colonnade frames cafés where Splićani sip morning kava (coffee) under stone arches where Diocletian once walked.

 What to Do